denlab/resources/README.md

 denlab-github-resources
 =======================

+# What?

 No code here!

-Contains resources (like images) for other projects documentation
+Contains resources (like images) for other projects documentation.

+# Why?

+Because I don't know how to handle images in READMEs properly.

+So all my images are put here, and referenced by other projects that needs it.

+# How?

+Nothing, it's only for me ;-)